cfpb/design-system/docs/pages/info-unit-groups-link-blobs.md

   - Can be a 1:1 or 16:9 ratio

+  - If 1:1 ratio, export at a 2x size of 300px wide to display well on retina displays.
+The image will appear as 150px wide at a large browser width and will automatically resize to 130px wide at a small browser width.
+The 1:1 image can be a square or circle crop.

+  - If 16:9 ratio, export at a 2x size of X x X to display well on retina displays.
+The image will appear as what.

   #### 33/33/33 info unit

   - Image optional

   - Must be a 1:1 ratio

+  - Export at a 2x size of 300px wide to display well on retina displays.
+The image will appear as 150px wide at a large browser width and will automatically resize to 130px wide at a small browser width.

   - Can be a square or circle crop